Partner API quick start¶

 Before you continue, you should understand the underlying concepts for operations on the Qredo Network:

 All transactions across and out the Qredochain undergo custody!
-In other words: all transactions out a Qredo wallet require approvals (or rejections) by custodians appointed by you.
+In other words: all transactions out a Qredo wallet require approvals (or rejections) by approvers that you appoint.
 These include transfers and withdrawals.

 You will be dealing with one or more of the following terms in most most API use cases: